xtuml/bridgepoint/doc-bridgepoint/notes/9446_merge_attrs_int.md

 5.2.2  TODO - What modifications needed?

 5.3  TODO - where do we put the enhancement to show the relationship in the combo?
+  The reason for this relationship is that if the class contains more than two attributes with the same name it is impossible in the combine with dialog to determine which one you are formalizing with.
+We may want to handle this as a follow-on issue and solve the original issue first...

 ### 6. Implementation Comments